jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================

-**Announcement: There will be a new version of Quandl4J in the next few days to handle the recent deprecation of multisets from the Quandl REST API**
+**Announcement: There is a new version of Quandl4J in the master branch (1.0.0) that will be released into Maven central shortly that handles the recent deprecation of multisets from the Quandl REST API and provides for automatic resilience to transient errors**

 [Quandl](http://quandl.com) is a source of millions of free data sets covering financial, economic, sociological and country data via an open REST API.  **Quandl4j** is a Java 7+ client-side wrapper for this API provided under the commercially friendly [Apache V2 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 It provides a type safe and fluent API in a modern style that takes care of constructing URLs and processing JSON and CSV responses but nonetheless allows access to all the functionality of the underlying REST API.